What's new Rotarians: get involved, volunteer, donate Our club's background

 Bertha Todd named as Rotary's first Legacy Award recipient

-Bertha Boykin Todd, recipient of Rotary's first Legacy AwareBertha Boykin Todd, a retired educator who has devoted her life to bridging racial divisions in Wilmington, will receive the club's first-ever Legacy Award at the May 1 Leaders in Service banquet.
+Bertha Boykin Todd, recipient of Rotary's first Legacy AwareBertha Boykin Todd, a retired educator who has devoted her life to bridging racial divisions in Wilmington, received the club's first-ever Legacy Award at the May 1 Leaders in Service banquet.
 In the years immediately after school desegregation, she helped high school students navigate the turmoil and violence that followed.
 She advised mayors, superintendents, and governors and co-chaired the 1898 Centennial Foundation.
 That remembered the white-supremacist insurrection that overturned Wilmington's bi-racial city government.
 She also was a major force behind the 1898 memorial on North Third Street.

 Law officers, others, honored with 'Service Above Self' award